Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Conclusion

 \section{Conclusion}

-In this paper, we present a new approach MKS2 that allows LLMs to memorize and employ visual information, achieving multimodal knowledge storage and collaboration in LLMs.
-MKS2 consists of modular visual memory and soft mixtures-of-multimodal experts, which are used to store visual information and realize multimodal knowledge collaboration, respectively.
-We conduct extensive experiments on many NLP and VQA tasks and the experimental results show that MKS2 is capable of enhancing the reasoning capability of LLMs and being used to solve multimodal problems.
+In this paper, we present a new approach named MKS2, that allows LLMs to memorize and employ visual information, achieving multimodal knowledge storage and collaboration in LLMs.
+MKS2 consists of modular visual memory and a soft mixture of multimodal experts, which are used to store visual information and realise multimodal knowledge collaboration, respectively.
+To make the visual memory effective, we introduce the language-centric learning framework that includes text-image understanding and generation.
+We conduct extensive experiments on many natural language processing and visual question-answering tasks.
+The experimental results show that MKS2 is capable of enhancing the reasoning capability of LLMs and can be used to solve multimodal problems.
+The ablation study suggests that introducing the MoE architecture in dense pretrained LLMs could improve their language understanding and multimodal performances.